-Are you interested in the natural landscape of the American Southwest?
-Grab your camera!
+Updated 09.12.2018: Are you planning a road trip in the American Southwest?
 A scenic drive in Monument Valley Navajo Tribal Park on the border of Arizona and Utah places you in the middle of nature’s wonderland of spires, buttes and red rock creations.
 Grab your camera(I use a Panasonic Lumix) and let’s get started!

-General admission to drive the 17-mile scenic loop road is $20 per car for up to 4 people, ages 9 or younger are free (2014) and includes a free Monument Valley drive map.
-But if you really want to learn about Navajo history and culture, plus have access to off-limit areas, hire a guide.
-Admittance hours change according to the season, so check the Monument Valley Navajo Tribal Park website when planing your trip.
+General admission to drive the 17-mile scenic loop road is $20 per car for up to 4 people, ages 9 or younger are free (2018) and includes a free Monument Valley drive map.
+Admittance hours change according to the season, so check here when planing your trip.

 Visitors must stay near the road and are not allowed to hike toward any of the formations unless accompanied by a paid guide.
 Be sure to bring drinking water as there are no facilities in the valley, not even restrooms.